Frequently Asked Questions

 -

-Transferring the scholarship is super easy – request the transfer in the portal, upload your acceptance letter to the school you want to transfer too and write and upload a 1-paragraph reason of why you would like to transfer.
-Work with your scholarship advisor/technician you were assigned and be sure to inform them that you want to transfer.
+Work with your assigned scholarship advisor/technician and be sure to inform them that you want to transfer.
 You can also email the ROTCScholarships@army.mil email and it will eventually get picked up by one of the technicians for action.

 -

-Many will receive an AF and Army scholarship and the AF/Navy waiver is already approved.
+Many will receive an AF and Army scholarship even if the AF/Navy waiver is already approved.
 With that being said, the Army as a whole is much larger and has thousands more applicants and waivers to go through and that takes time.
-This is not something to be alarmed, and you need to choose the service that attract you more based on options, opportunities and what profession you would like to serve in.
+This is not something to be alarmed about, and you need to choose the service that attract you more based on options, opportunities and what profession you would like to serve in.
 The Army ROTC is generally much more lenient than the other services so if your waiver was accepted by another service, chances are it will be accepted by the Army.

 -